 Engoo Blog Language Tips

-One major way to improve your English ability is by mastering phrasal verbs.
+One great way to quickly boost your English skills is to master phrasal verbs.

-If you don't already know, phrasal verbs are combinations of basic verbs and prepositions such as "at," "up" and "over."
-When you put them together, even simple verbs allow you to speak about many topics.
+Phrasal verbs are combinations of basic verbs and prepositions such as "at," "up" and "over."
+When you put them together, even simple words allow you to speak about many different topics.

-This post collects all of our articles on different phrasal verbs and the ways they are used.
-We encourage you to study them all!
+This post collects all of our articles on different phrasal verbs and the ways they're used.
+Study them each, then practice using them in an Engoo lesson!

 A monkey with a confused expression scratching its head